Dürer's conchoid

-The definition is a variation on the (normal) conchoid.
+The definition of the curve is a variation on the (normal) conchoid.

 Sometimes the curve is called Dürer's shell curve.